PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

     <span class="notes">**Note:** The [Hello World](../develop-apps/hello-world-application.html) application runs for about 20 seconds.
 When it finishes, it once again appears as stopped.</span>

-## Updating across releases of Mbed Linux OS
+## Updating across releases of MBL

-Between releases of Mbed Linux OS, the format of the update payloads accepted by the software may change.
-This means that an update payload created for one release of Mbed Linux OS may not be suitable for installation on a different release of Mbed Linux OS.
-Therefore, when creating update payloads to upgrade from an earlier release of Mbed Linux OS, you should always use `create-update-payload`'s `--mbl-os-version` option to specify the version of Mbed Linux OS that will recieve the update.
+Between releases of MBL, the format of the update payloads accepted by the software may change.
+This means that an update payload created for one release of MBL may not be suitable for installation on a different release of MBL.
+Therefore, when creating update payloads to upgrade from an earlier release of MBL, you should always use `create-update-payload`'s `--mbl-os-version` option to specify the version of MBL that will recieve the update.

-Between releases of Mbed Linux OS, some components may change, while others remain the same.
+Between releases of MBL, some components may change, while others remain the same.
 The set of components that change across releases of Mbed Linux OS is documented in the [Version specific upgrade notes](#version-specific-upgrade-notes) section below, along with any other